4 Ways Your CX Can Boost Travelers’ Trust & Bookings

 2. Reassure Travelers About Health & Safety

-Until COVID variants are well controlled, there will always be consumers who are wary of resuming their pre-pandemic level of travel.
-Airlines and hotels can go a long way toward restoring traveler trust by readily supplying customers with information about health & safety protocols, and COVID sanitization practices.
-But it won’t be enough just to supply general information.
-Travelers will want details about their accommodations, car rentals, and things like social distancing options on flights.
-Answers should be provided throughout the customer interaction cycle, including information about any health & safety changes that may come into effect.
+There will always be consumers who are wary of resuming their pre-pandemic level of travel due to health concerns.
+Airlines and hotels can go a long way toward restoring traveler trust by readily supplying customers with information about their health & safety protocols, and sanitization practices.
+But it won’t be enough to supply general information.
+Travelers will want details about cleaning practices, especially at their accommodations, and may want proof, such as formal cleaning certifications with third-party regulators/entities.
+Answers should be provided throughout the customer interaction cycle, and so should consistent messaging about a hotel brand's commitment to health & safety, so guests are comfortable about their stay.

 3. Increased Flexibility & Communication from Companies